Guiding principles for inclusive teaching

 In particular, the work of Griffiths (2010) and Hockings (2010) in the UK and Devlin et al (2012) in the Australian context have been instrumental in the development of the principles, together with work carried out by the RMIT Inclusive Teaching Practices Working Party and the Inclusive Teaching and Assessment Practices Project.

-For educators, the principles can be used:
+These principles can be used:

 - As a guide when designing your practice to ensure it is inclusive.

 - As a tool to reflect on and refine your teaching.